 Application and Payment

-Students must first meet with the Academic Advisor for studying abroad, Christine Kawerau, before applying to any independent programs or courses.
+Students must first meet with the Academic Advisor for Study Abroad, Christine Chauvin, before applying to any independent programs or courses.
 All courses taken abroad must first be approved by the faculty in order for transfer credit to be considered.
 Normally, students may pursue only elective coursework through studying elsewhere, however special permission to take required courses may given upon approval from your program’s department (e.g. Department of Philosophy, Department of Communication Studies & Multimedia).

-The faculty will not guarantee approval for transfer credit for courses taken outside McMaster unless you have applied for a Letter of Permission and received approval before taking the course(s).
+The faculty will not guarantee approval for transfer credit for courses taken outside McMaster unless you have received prior approval.
 If a student takes courses for which they have not received permission, transfer credit may not be awarded.

 During your term abroad, the course(s) will appear on your transcript as ‘IP’ meaning In Progress.
 When the courses are complete, they will be marked as either ‘T’ for transfer credit or ‘NC’ for No Credit.
 Students must achieve a grade of at least ‘C-‘ in their course(s) to receive the transfer credit.
 Grades from courses taken at other institutions are not factored into your GPA at McMaster.